EnglishEnglish

 First day:

-The African Guide Academy trainer will meet all participants at the PPCC Indian restaurant opposite Maun Airport at 14h00.
-This allows participants to arrive on the international flights on the first day of the course (flights normally land around 13h15).
-Participants will then be given the opportunity to purchase drinks, snacks, etc. before the approximate 2-hour road transfer to Kwapa Camp.
-Please note that participants arriving after 2.30pm will need to find accommodation in Maun and pay the U$70.00 for an unscheduled transfer to Kwapa Camp the next day.
+The trainer from the African Guide Academy meets all participants at the Indian restaurant PPCC opposite Maun Airport at 14:00 This allows participants to arrive on international flights on the first day of the course (flights usually land around 1:15 p.m.).
+The participants are then given the opportunity to buy drinks and snacks, etc. before the approximately 2-hour road transfer to Kwapa Camp begins.
+Please note that participants who arrive after 14:30 must find accommodation in Maun and pay the U$70.00 for an unscheduled transfer to Kwapa Camp the next day.

-After arriving at Kwapa Camp in the late afternoon, the remainder of the first day consists mainly of orientation and briefing on the assessment process used for this course.
+After arriving at Kwapa Camp in the late afternoon, the rest of the first day consists primarily of orientation and introduction to the assessment process used for this course.

-Kwapa Camp on the banks of the Kwapa River in the Okavango Delta operates on a 'duty-guide' system.
-Every day there are two duty guides who help with waking up and preparing breakfast.
+The Kwapa Camp on the banks of the Kwapa River in the Okavango Delta works according to a “duty guide” system.
+Every day there are two Duty guides, which help you wake up and prepare breakfast.
 One duty guide leads the morning activity, the other the afternoon activity.
-Each activity lasts about 3 hours.
-After returning from the morning activity at around 10.00 am, there is a coffee and tea break.
+Each activity lasts approximately 3 hours.
+After returning from the morning activity around 10:00 a.m., there is a coffee and tea break.

-The trainer then discusses the performance of the morning activity with the duty guide, and gives the participant the opportunity to comment on his/her own strengths and weaknesses.
+The instructor then discusses the performance of the morning activity with the duty guide and gives the participant the opportunity to comment on his/her own strengths and weaknesses.
 The group then discusses these points and provides constructive criticism.
-Finally, the facilitator adds the points that he/she thinks could have been handled differently.
-At each meal, the duty guides are encouraged to host the group, using appropriate hosting techniques, such as keeping conversation going throughout the meal and ensuring that drinks are always available and that all 'guests' get what they need before they start eating.
+Finally, the presenter adds the points that, in his opinion, could have been handled differently.
+At each meal, duty guides are encouraged to entertain the group using appropriate hosting techniques, such as having conversations throughout the meal and making sure that drinks are always available and that all “guests” get what they need before they start eating.

 12h00 - 13h00: Lunch